elasticrash/tiggy/README.md

 Features & Flaws:

 * Autoanswers incoming calls
-* Outbound calls (partial working, missing acks)
+* Outbound calls
-* State is in a messy state.
-Fixing it slowly, experimenting.
+* State is in a messy state, but kind of useable

 ### Config